 How to Appeal Property Taxes: A Quick Guide to Reducing Your Annual Assessment

 Every year, millions of homeowners overpay on their property taxes simply because they don’t know how to fight their assessment.
-Research from Realtor.com suggests that over 40% of U.S. homes are overassessed, yet only about 3-5% of homeowners ever file an appeal.
+Research from Realtor.com’s 2025 Property Tax suggests that over 40% of U.S. homes may be over-assessed.
+Separately, National Taxpayers Union (NTU) president Pete Sepp has stated that only about 3-5% of homeowners actually file an appeal.

 The reality is simple: The tax board will never send you a refund check voluntarily.
 They assess the value of your home using mass appraisal algorithms and move on.
 Millions in unclaimed savings sit there every year because homeowners assume the government's math is final.